nooraliqureshi/ImagePuzzler/README.md

 # Image Puzzler

 Image Puzzler is a C# application that allows users to create and solve image puzzles.
-This project consists of two main parts: a C# library that handles the core functionality and a Windows Forms application that provides a user interface for interacting with the library.
+This project consists of two main parts: a C# library that handles the core functionality and demo projects in both Windows Forms and ConsoleApp to showcase the library's usage.

 **C# Library: ImagePuzzlerLibrary**
 The **` ImagePuzzlerLibrary `** is a C# library designed to create and resolve image puzzles.
 It provides methods to slice images into pieces and arrange them according to a specified pattern.